suyashpatni/Fourier-Series/README.md

 # Fourier-Series
-Drawing an arbitrary signal with the fourier series
+Creating the map of India using the fourier series.

+Run fourierTransform.py